-Despite the hardships faced and the cultural and physical divides in the community, the relocatees at Grise Fiord continued to adapt to their new environment.
-By the early 1960s, newcomers and natural population increases had boosted the population of the area to seventy people, including two RCMP officers and two Inuit special constables living at Grise Fiord.52 At this time, there was a change in government attitudes towards Inuit across Canada's Arctic.
-Officials and politicians developed a newfound interest in what they termed the "welfare" of Inuit, and throughout the next two decades government programs aimed at education, health care, and housing were introduced.
+Despite the hardships faced, and in spite of the cultural and physical divides in the community, the relocatees at Grise Fiord continued to adapt to their new environment.
+By the early 1960s, newcomers and natural population increases had boosted the population of the area to seventy people, including two RCMP officers and two Inuit special constables living at Grise Fiord.
+At this time, there was a change in government attitudes towards Inuit across Canada's Arctic.
+Officials and politicians developed a newfound interest in what they termed the "welfare" of Inuit, and throughout the next two decades a number of government programs aimed at education, health care, and housing were introduced.

 A federal day school was sent to Ellesmere Island in 1961; however, the government had provided no indication as to where the school should be built.
 The RCMP recommended the school be constructed at the Grise Fiord location because it was the only area with suitable land for further expansion.
 They recognized that, with the extreme temperatures and the long dark period, wherever the school was built would have to be able to support the movement of the entire population, as it would be too dangerous for students to commute.
 Grise Fiord had a good water supply nearby and the weather was milder than in other locations.
 It was also the only location, aside from Craig Harbour, that provided a suitable approach for supply ships.
-The RCMP conducted a survey among Ausuitturmiut families about whether a school should be built.
-They all agreed that the school should be built at Grise Fiord and that they would move their families to the area.53 In the QTC hearings, Terry Jenkin recalled "in my memory, it was almost our decision locally that we should be together.
-We made the proposal by radio, and I think we got approval and everyone came together at the main settlement."54
+The RCMP conducted a survey among Aujuitturmiut families and all agreed that the school should be built at Grise Fiord and that they would move their families to the area.
+Terry Jenkin recalled for the QTC that, "in my memory, it was almost our decision locally that we should be together.
+We made the proposal by radio, and I think we got approval and everyone came together at the main settlement."

-The school opened in 1962 with one teacher on staff.
-By the end of the year, the RCMP reported that students were attending regularly and that handicraft classes were held two nights a week.
-The school building was also used as a community centre, where weekly dances and movies were hosted, as well as Girl Guide and Wolf Cub meetings.
+The school was opened in 1962 and had one permanent teacher on staff.
+By the end of the year, the RCMP reported that students were attending regularly and that two nights a week there were classes in the construction of handicrafts available for adults.
+The school building was also used as a community centre, where weekly dances and movies were hosted, as well as the weekly Girl Guide and Wolf Cub meetings.
 Over the next couple of years, more adult education classes were started in sewing, cooking, and art.
-A second classroom was constructed in 1968, and by 1969, a second permanent teacher had arrived.55
+A second classroom was constructed in 1968, and by 1969, a second permanent teacher had arrived.